Writing the Next Big Hit? Learn How To Copyright a Book and Keep the Pirates at Bay!

 You need proof of ownership if you want to report copyright infringement, and registering your work with the U.S. Copyright Office helps.
 Sometimes, your publishing house will do this in your name, and there is no need to register a book before publishing it.

-Once you or the publisher complete the registration, your ownership is a public record, and if someone makes a copyright infringement, you have the right to sue them.
+Once you or the publisher complete the registration, your ownership is a public record, and if someone makes a copyright infringement, you have the right to send demand letters to them.

 Without registering your book with the U.S. Copyright Office, you cannot file a lawsuit against anyone for stealing your intellectual property.